jostroOS/jostro/README.md

-# jostro
+# Jostro OS

 ### Warning: Before you download, please note that this build has a broken combination of 32 and 64 bit packages.
 Please use at your own risk until it is fixed (hopefully) in Jostro OS v2.0

 [![Github All Releases](https://img.shields.io/github/downloads/jostroOS/jostro/total.svg?style=for-the-badge&logo=raspberry-pi&color=ef0a6a)]()

 ## What is jostro?
-Jostro is meant to be a lighter alternative to TwisterOS Lite, built off Raspberry Pi OS Lite arm64, icewm, a ultra light window manager and pcmanfm for the desktop icons + background.
+Jostro is meant to be a lighter alternative to Raspberry Pi OS, built off Raspberry Pi OS Lite arm64, icewm, a ultra light window manager and pcmanfm for the desktop icons + background.

 It's short for "JoJo Distro", and it's name pays homage to the maker "JoJo Autoboy" on Discord.